Terminal-2 icon

 Upload apps and certificates to Adyen for your Android payment terminals.

 Before installing apps on your Android payment terminals, you need to upload the app so we can convert it into a format that the terminals can handle.
-If an app also requires a certificate, you need to upload it as well.
+If an app also requires a certificate, you need to upload the certificate as well.

 By choosing to upload, install, or run any third-party applications on an Adyen payment terminal, you accept full responsibility and liability for any consequences of uploading, installing, or running any such applications.